Feras-T/Electronics-Foundations/Zener voltage regulator/readme.md

 This indicates that the Zener diode maintains regulation reasonably well even when the input voltage decreases, as long as the diode remains in its breakdown region.

 ---

-## Conclusion
-The Zener diode is capable of acting as a simple voltage regulator.
-From the experiment, we observe:

-- The Zener diode regulates **better at higher input voltages** (strong breakdown region).
-- Output voltage changes very little compared to large variations in input voltage.
-- Regulation becomes weaker when the input voltage drops close to the Zener breakdown threshold.

-Overall, the Zener diode provides effective voltage regulation for low-current, low-precision applications.